+Underline and character map select.
 Setting this bit to 1 enables underline for all odd values of attribute codes, e.g., Programming 1 gives blue underline.
-It overrides the background color function of the attribute code Bit 3, which is forced to 0.
+It overrides the background color function of the attribute code bit 3, which is forced to 0.
 Therefore, only eight choices of background colors are available.
 This function allows trading background colors for more character maps.
 In conjunction with PR2(5), this bit is also decoded to enable character maps from planes 2 or 3.
 See PR2(5) for details.

 This bit is the third clock select line VCLK2 which is sent to the external clock chip if CNF(3) is set to 1.
-When CNF(3) is set to 0, setting this bit locks the internal video clock select multiplexer.
+When CNF(3) is set to 0, it locks the internal video clock select multiplexer.

 Forces horizontal sync timing clock of the CRTC to VCLK.

 Uses VCLK when sequencer register 1 bit 3 is set for VCLK/2.
 This is for compatibility modes that require locking the CRTC timing parameters.

-5.10.4 PR3 - CRT Lock Control Register, Read/Write Port=3CF, Index = 0DH
+5.10.4 PR3 - CRT Lock Control Register Read/Write Port=3CF.
+Index = 0D